 D. Coverage decisions and appeals

 D1.
 Overview of coverage decisions and appeals

-The process for asking for coverage decisions and making appeals deals with problems related to your benefits and coverage.
-It also includes problems with payment.
+The process for asking for coverage decisions and making appeals deals with problems related to your benefits and coverage for your medical care (services, items and Part B prescription drugs, including payment).